Oliver Twins

 Andrew Nicholas Oliver and Philip Edward Oliver, together known as the Oliver Twins, are British twin brothers and video game designers.

 They developed computer games while they were still at school, contributing their first type-in game to a magazine in 1983.
 They worked with publishers Codemasters for a number of years following their first collaboration Super Robin Hood, creating the Dizzy series of games and many of Codemasters' Simulator Series games.
-At one point during the 1980s it was reported that 7% of all UK games sales were attributable to the Oliver Twins.

 In 1990 they founded Interactive Studios which later became Blitz Games Studios.
 In October 2013 they founded Radiant Worlds, based in Leamington Spa, with long time friend and colleague Richard Smithies.

 History

 Philip and Andrew Oliver first began programming computer games while at school (Clarendon School in Trowbridge).
 They discovered their interest in computing when their brother bought a used ZX 81 when they were 13.
-They bought a faster Dragon 32 in September 1982, with a bigger memory.
+They bought a faster Dragon 32 in September 1982, with more memory.
 They tried to improve the type-in games they found in magazines and eventually created their own game, Road Runner, which was published as written code in Computer and Video Games Magazine in January 1984.
 The same year they won first prize in a national TV competition (The Saturday Show) to design a computer game.
-Their first very successful game, Super Robin Hood for the Amstrad CPC, was published in 1985 by Codemasters.

 Codemasters

+Their first game for Codemasters, Super Robin Hood for the Amstrad CPC, was published in 1986.
 The Codemasters publishing relationship led to the origin of the Dizzy series and the Simulator series.
-Whilst with Codemasters, they were responsible for over 10 UK number one best sellers and over 3 million sales.
-In 1986, it was reported that an estimated 7% of all UK games sales were attributable to the Oliver Twins.